Measurement of cliff loss is normally carried out during autumn and spring in order to capture change over summer and

 Seasons of coastal erosion vary considerably in intensity across the years.
 It is sometimes helpful to have an idea of activity in terms of loss for comparative purposes.

-Each entry represents a seasonal total of cliff loss in rounded metres for all unprotected monitoring profiles.
-A value of 105 from autumn 2003 to October 2013, 104 from May 2014 to March 2020, or 103 from September 2020, would mean a hypothetical loss of one metre for the half year along the entire coast.
+Each entry represents a seasonal total of cliff loss in rounded metres for all locations where measurements are taken.
+A value of 105 from autumn 2003 to October 2013, 104 from May 2014 to March 2020, or 103 from September 2020, would mean a hypothetical loss of one metre for the half year along the entire unprotected coast.

 Averages values: autumn = 54, spring = 117, all = 85.